wiscsims/line_profile/README.md

 3. Select the `All` tab on the far left.
 Search/find `Line Profile` from the plugin list and click `Install Plugin` button on the right bottom of `Manege and Install Plugins` window.
    <a href="img/readme/plugin_install.png" target="_blank"><img src="img/readme/plugin_install.png" width="600" alt="Install Line Profile from the list"></a>

-4. Select `Installed Plugins` to make sure `Line Profile` was correctlly installed.
+4. Select `Installed Plugins` to make sure `Line Profile` was correctly installed.
 If it is not checked, click the checkbox (on the left of green puzzle piece icon) to activate the plugin.
 You also see `Line Profile` icon in the QGIS toolbar.

 ### Install from ZIP file